jonathantiedchen/Image-creation-using-DCGANs/README.md

 A Deep Convolutional Generative Adversarial Network (DCGAN) is a type of GAN that leverages convolutional layers in both its generator and discriminator networks, making it particularly effective at generating realistic images.

 ## Key Components:
 * **Generator:** This network takes in random noise (usually a vector from a normal distribution) and upsamples it through transposed convolutional layers (also known as "deconvolutions") to generate a realistic-looking image.
-Activation functions like ReLU and Tanh are commonly used.;
+Activation functions like ReLU and Tanh are commonly used.
 * **Discriminator:** This network is a convolutional neural network (CNN) that classifies images as real or fake by downsampling them through successive convolutional layers.
-It typically uses LeakyReLU as the activation function and outputs a probability score via a Sigmoid function.;
+It typically uses LeakyReLU as the activation function and outputs a probability score via a Sigmoid function.

 <p align="center">
   <img width="100%" src="https://miro.medium.com/v2/resize:fit:1400/format:webp/1*cCa0FX-yXOPJ86bUkwCEAA.png">